-The existing Workshop Building will be extended to a New Manipulation Centre (NMC).
-In this new building Nuclear Engineering Seibersdorf will concentrate most of its conditioning facilities for radioactive waste.
+The existing Workshop Building was be extended to a New Manipulation Centre (NMC).
+In this new building Nuclear Engineering Seibersdorf concentrated most of its conditioning facilities for radioactive waste.
 The NMC will also provide for radiation safety according state of the art and for an optimized flow of material.

-In the new building the following equipment will be installed:
+In the new building the following equipment was installed:

-- two Caissons ("sorting/manipulation boxes") made of stainless steel: One caisson will be used for the additional- and re-conditioning works (as described thereinafter), the second caisson will be used for conditioning and decontamination of bulky materials - a new, vertical High-Force-Compactor (2000 tons) - a new Hot Cell (with underground storage) to replace the existing Hot Cells at Seibersdorf, which will be de-commissioned - a centre for manipulation of radiation sources - laboratories for measurement and quality assurance
+- two Caissons ("sorting/manipulation boxes") made of stainless steel: One caisson will be used for the additional- and re-conditioning works (as described thereinafter), the second caisson will be used for conditioning and decontamination of bulky materials - a new, vertical High-Force-Compactor (1500 tons) - a new Hot Cell (with underground storage) to replace the existing Hot Cells at Seibersdorf, which will be de-commissioned - a centre for manipulation of radiation sources - drum drying system - cementation equipment - laboratories for measurement and quality assurance